 If, however, your inbox is on the hectic side, you might wanna use technology.
 Here are a few ideas you can deploy:

-- Labels: if you use Gmail, the labels are very effective, easy to use and free.
+if you use Gmail, then you may have heard that Gmail labels are very effective, easy to use and free.
 You can create a label called “followup” and label the emails you sent that need a followup.
 Then, simply click the label in Gmail and all the emails labeled “followup” will appear.
 You will easily see if they have been replied to or not.
 Follow up on the ones you need and remove the label from those who were replied.